Poroing/mpd-notification/README.md

 started and/or enabled with `systemctl --user start mpd-notification` or `systemctl --user enable mpd-notification`.

+When the `mpd-notification` process receives a SIGUSR1 signal, a notification with the current song will be sent.
+This can be done from the command line through the command

+	pkill -SIGUSR1 mpd-notificatio

 `mpd-notification` accepts some arguments:

 * *-h*: show help